222ryan/Discord-Levels-Bot/README.md

 - You will be required a MongoDB database (Free 500mb).
 Without one the bot will not run.
 There a no plans to support other platforms as of now.
 - Sometimes for some users, ruamel does not work.
 Your best bets are to A) Uninstall ruamel.yaml and reinstall ModernLevels.
 B) Use a different way of handling config files.
 - If changing the colours of the bots embeds breaks the bot, replace the # in the hex code to 0x.
+- If you recieve an error when running the bot, make sure you have both Privileged Gateway Intents enabled!
+If that doesn't work, feel free to join the discord server.

 ---------------
 ## Setup: